-The Series 2000A Bonds and the other Outstanding Obligations issued under the Master Indenture are additionally secured by mortgages (collectively, the "Mortgage") on the Corporation's leasehold interest under the Restated and Amended Lease Agreement, dated as of December 30, 1998, between The County of Westchester and the Corporation (the "Lease Agreement"), with all proceeds realized from the Mortgage to be applied proportionally and ratably to all Obligations issued under the Master Indenture.
+The Series 2011 Bonds and the other Outstanding Obligations issued under the Master Indenture are additionally secured by mortgages (collectively, the "Mortgage") on the Corporation's leasehold interest under the Restated and Amended Lease Agreement, dated as of December 30, 1998, between The County of Westchester and the Corporation (the "Lease Agreement"), with all proceeds realized from the Mortgage to be applied proportionally and ratably to all Obligations issued under the Master Indenture.

-Pursuant to the First Supplemental Indenture, the Obligated Group has unconditionally agreed to pay from funds generated from the operation of its Health Care Facilities prior to each Interest Payment Date, the principal of, Sinking Fund Installments and interest on the Series 2000A Bonds becoming due on such Interest Payment Date and the purchase price or Redemption Price of Series 2000A Bonds to be purchased or called for redemption on or prior to such Interest Payment Date as well as certain other required payments, including any payments necessary to maintain the Debt Service Reserve Fund for the Series 2000A Bonds at its requirement.
-At the time of delivery of the Series 2000A Bonds, an amount equal to the Debt Service Reserve Fund Requirement for the Series 2000A Bonds will be deposited in the Debt Service Reserve Fund in cash.
-See "SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2000A BONDS-Security for the Series 2000A Bonds" herein.
+Pursuant to the Supplemental Indenture, the Obligated Group has unconditionally agreed to pay from funds generated from the operation of its Health Care Facilities prior to each Interest Payment Date, the principal of, Sinking Fund Installments and interest on the Series 2011 Bonds becoming due on such Interest Payment Date and the purchase price or Redemption Price of Series 2011 Bonds to be purchased or called for redemption on or prior to such Interest Payment Date as well as certain other required payments, including any payments necessary to maintain the Debt Service Reserve Fund for the Series 2011 Bonds at its requirement.
+At the time of delivery of the Series 2011 Bonds, an amount equal to the Debt Service Reserve Fund Requirement for the Series 2011 Bonds will be deposited in the Debt Service Reserve Fund in cash.
+See "SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2011 BONDS-Security for the Series 2011 Bonds" herein.

-The Series 2000A Bonds are fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
-Interest on the Series 2000A Bonds is payable May 1, 2012 and each May 1 and November 1 thereafter by check or draft mailed by the Master Trustee, as Paying Agent.
-Payment of principal, Sinking Fund Installments and Redemption Price of the Series 2000A Bonds shall be paid upon the surrender of the Series 2000A Bonds at the principal corporate trust office of the Master Trustee by check or draft or if the Series 2000A Bonds are no longer held in book entry only form, then at the option of the registered holder of at least \$1,000,000 principal amount of Series 2000A Bonds, by wire transfer to such registered holder.
-The Series 2000A Bonds will be issued initially under a Book Entry Only System, registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC").
-Individual purchases of beneficial interests in the Series 2000A Bonds will be made in book entry form (without certificates).
-So long as DTC or its nominee is the registered owner of the Series 2000A Bonds, payments of the principal and Redemption Price of and interest on such Series 2000A Bonds will be made directly to DTC or its nominee.
-Disbursement of such payments to DTC participants is the responsibility of DTC and disbursement of such payments to the beneficial owners is the responsibility of DTC participants.
-See "THE SERIES 2000A BONDS-Book-Entry Only System" herein.
+The Series 2011 Bonds will be issued as fully registered bonds in denominations of \$5,000 or any integral multiple thereof.
+Interest on the Series 2011 Bonds will be payable May 1, 2012 and each May 1 and November 1 thereafter by check or draft mailed by the Master Trustee, as Paying Agent.
+Payment of principal, Sinking Fund Installments and Redemption Price of the Series 2011 Bonds shall be paid upon the surrender of the Series 2011 Bonds at the principal corporate trust office of the Master Trustee by check or draft or if the Series 2011 Bonds are no longer held in book entry only form, then at the option of the registered holder of at least \$1,000,000 principal amount of Series 2011 Bonds, by wire transfer to such registered holder.
+The Series 2011 Bonds will be issued initially under a Book Entry Only System, registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC").
+Individual purchases of beneficial interests in the Series 2011 Bonds will be made in book entry form (without certificates).
+So long as DTC or its nominee is the registered owner of the Series 2011 Bonds, payments of the principal and Redemption Price of and interest on such Series 2011 Bonds will be made directly to DTC or its nominee.
+Disbursement of such payments to DTC participants is the responsibility of DTC participants.
+See "THE SERIES 2011 BONDS-Book-Entry Only System" herein.

-The Series 2000A Bonds are subject to redemption and call for purchase prior to maturity as more fully described herein.
+The Series 2011 Bonds are subject to redemption and call for purchase prior to maturity as more fully described herein.